This just in: Naming bad fashion

 If you don’t like the standard output or wish to fashion your own <link> tags then you can specify container content or a form with which to process the results.
 There are replacement variables you can employ within your layout to insert the relevant content for each stylesheet:

-• {smd_style_name} : the stylesheet name as given in the TXP Styles tab
+• {smd_style_name} : the stylesheet name as given in the Txp Styles tab

-• {smd_style_media} : the type of stylesheet (e.g. screen, print…)
+• {smd_style_media} : the media type of stylesheet (e.g. screen, print…)

 • {smd_style_rel} : the stylesheet relationship (either ‘stylesheet’ or ‘alternate stylesheet’)